 G.6 Is a Trustee-Documented Trust required to apply to register with IRAS for CRS purposes?
 No. A Trustee-Documented Trust (i.e. a trust which qualifies as a Non-Reporting FI because the trustee of the trust is a Reporting SGFI and the trustee undertakes the due diligence and reporting obligations of the trust) need not apply to register with IRAS for CRS purposes.
 However, for reporting purposes, the trustee of such a trust will have to provide certain details such as the name and Tax Reference Number, if applicable, of the trust to IRAS before the trustee can submit a CRS Return on the trust's behalf.
 G.7 Does the trustee of a Trustee-Documented Trust need to apply for CRS registration?
 For a trust to qualify as a Non-Reporting SGFI, the trustee that undertakes the CRS due diligence and reporting obligations of the trust has to be a Reporting SGFI.
 The trustee will apply for CRS registration in its capacity as a Reporting SGFI.
 The trustee need not separately apply for CRS registration for being a trustee of the trustee-documented trust.
 G.8 My company is a Sponsoring Entity for some Sponsored Entities under FATCA and will also be undertaking the CRS due diligence and reporting obligations for the same entities which are Reporting SGFIs under the CRS.
 As a "Sponsoring Entity", does my company need to apply for CRS registration?
-G.8 CRS due diligence and reporting obligations for the same entities which are Reporting SGFIs under the CRS.
-As G.8 CRS due diligence and reporting obligations for the same entities which are Reporting SGFIs under the CRS.
-As a "Sponsoring Entity", does my company need to apply for CRS registration?
 Unlike FATCA, the CRS does not have the concepts of "Sponsoring Entity" and "Sponsored Entity" nor does it provide for the "Sponsored Investment Entity" exemption.
-An entity that is a Sponsored Entity under FATCA and meets the definition of a Reporting SGFI under the CRS Regulations will have to apply for CRS registration and be responsible for complying G.8 CRS due diligence and reporting obligations for the same entities which are Reporting SGFIs under the CRS.
-As a "Sponsoring Entity", does my company need to apply for CRS registration?
-Unlike FATCA, the CRS does not have the concepts of "Sponsoring Entity" and "Sponsored Entity" nor does it provide for the "Sponsored Investment Entity" exemption.
-An entity that is a Sponsored Entity under FATCA and meets the definition
+An entity that is a Sponsored Entity under FATCA and meets the definition of a Reporting SGFI under the CRS Regulations will have to apply for CRS registration and be responsible for complying with its own CRS obligations.
+However, the CRS Regulations allow a Reporting SGFI to use an agent or service provider to fulfil all its CRS obligations.
+In this regard, a Sponsoring Entity under FATCA can act as an agent or service provider to the Reporting SGFI and assist the Reporting SGFI in fulfilling its CRS obligations.
+Therefore, unless the "Sponsoring Entity" is itself a Reporting SGFI, it need not apply for CRS registration in order to act as the agent or service provider of a Reporting SGFI.
+Updated on 24 November 2017 Opualed on 24 November 2017